“First say to yourself what you would be, and then do what you have to do.” ∼ Epictetus

 Connect with your interests and abilities.
 Connect collectively through interactions that promote self and group discovery.

-Benefits: All behavior is geared towards connecting with one’s talents and abilities and to with others.
+Benefits: All behavior is geared towards connecting with one’s talents and abilities and to find one’s place with others.
 An interconnected workforce is more functional, adaptable, collaborative, and efficient.
 Companies connected with their employees have a higher retention rate.